ipc2023-numeric/ipc2023-numeric.github.io/index2.md

 The results were presented at the 33rd International Conference on Automated Planning and Scheduling on July 11 in Prague.
 <img src="pictures/participants.jpg" height="400" alt="IPC attendants"/>

 The [presentation slides](results/presentation.pdf) of this talk contain additional details.
+This is a summary:

 - Optimal Track Winner SNP: **LNM-Plan** using NLM-CutPlan Orbit
 - Optimal Track Winner LNP: **LNM-Plan** using NLM-CutPlan, NLM-CutPlan Orbit